General info:

 _______________

-what might be coming?
-What role does the setting play in the story?
-What other
+“stage?”
+What role did the setting play in the plot?
+Could other

-details could have been added to improve the submission?
+details have been added to improve the scene?
 And, as always, critique

 the writing.